seanhoughton/indi-docker/README.md

 ## Running the containers

-Examples:
+Ensure you've installed the required device drivers for your hardware on the host.
+For Raspbian users there is a makefile target to help automate this step.
+You only need to install the base drivers that install firmware (e.g. libsbigudrv2), there is no need to install any of the indi packages.

+#### Examples

-*note: the containers run as root to easily get access to USB and TTY devices, more fine-grained permissions for the `pi` user can also be used*
+*note: the containers run as root to easily get access to USB and TTY devices, more fine-grained permissions for the `pi` user is left as an excercise for the reader*

 Run the simulators